 I also learned that our financial system in this country is a racket that prays on the uneducated and condemns too many innocent people to a cycle of poverty.
 It’s not good enough.

-Eventually, my dad got his heart transplant, and I went back to school for my master’s degree in Public Policy.
-In total, I have spent 15 years in the public sector, fighting poverty, helping young people build the social and emotional skills they need to overcome obstacles, and most recently, serving as vice chair on Meridian Township’s Zoning Board of Appeals.
-I am a wife, and the mother of a wonderful and mischevious toddler, and my family has made our permanent home in Ingham County.
+In total, I have spent 15 years in the public sector, fighting poverty, helping young people build the social and emotional skills they need to overcome obstacles, and serving as vice chair on Meridian Township’s Zoning Board of Appeals and a Planning Commissioner.
+I am a wife, the mother of a wonderful and mischievous toddler, and my family has made our permanent home in Meridian Township.

 After the 2016 election, I realized I needed to take my activism to the next level.
 Faced with our urgent community needs to fix our roads, protect our marginalized populations, and make smart investments in renewable energy, running for office quickly changed from an idea in the back of my head to a pressing priority.

-I hope to be elected Ingham County Commissioner for District 11 because I have the ideas, the passion, and the calling to make our community better.
+I hope to be elected Ingham County Commissioner for District 11 because I have the ideas, the energy, and the experience to make our community better.